310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Oh, it really ain’t no sword… You always look ready to strike, so I freaked out when it looked like you were ready to instantly end my life~♪
+Oh, it really isn’t a sword… You looked ready to strike, so I freaked out when it looked like you were ready to instantly end my life~♪
 {% endbubble %}

 {% bubble Sora %}